protontypes/LibreSelery/README.md

-LibreSelery is gone support multiple APIs and assets in the near future like:
+LibreSelery is going to support multiple APIs and assets in the near future like:

 - [x] GitHub
 - [ ] Gitlab